 You may also need to protect your personal assets and your company with separate business insurance and a business bank account.
 If you need major equipment upgrades, income, or other startup costs, you may need to secure a business loan.

 Equipment doesn’t just mean cameras and lenses.
 You also need to consider peripheral things like editing software.
-This can include Photoshop or Lightroom for photo editing and accounting software for record keeping and invoicing.
+Dropbox integrates with a variety of apps, from Adobe Photoshop for editing to accounting software for managing business expenses, so you can streamline your workflow and stay organized.
+You can also share and review all your creative projects—photos, video, and audio—using Dropbox Replay.

 If you don’t have your photos digitally archived, it’s time to get or upgrade cloud storage.
-It’s the industry standard to house large files like all of your RAW photos.
+It’s the industry standard to store and back up photos and other large files.
 Uploading to the cloud keeps your physical storage like your computer and memory cards ready for the next shoot.
 It also ensures that they’re safe and up to date.

 Before you even talk about a job, you need a contract outlining the basic expectations and requirements for both you and your client.
 This should always include pricing, deposits, cancellation policy, timeline, delivery, and use.
 You can even collect legally binding signatures online.